ethereum/consensus-specs/specs/phase0/beacon-chain.md

 ## Introduction

-This document represents the specification for Phase 0 of Ethereum 2.0 -- The Beacon Chain.
+This document represents the specification for Phase 0 -- The Beacon Chain.

-At the core of Ethereum 2.0 is a system chain called the "beacon chain".
+At the core of Ethereum proof-of-stake is a system chain called the "beacon chain".
 The beacon chain stores and manages the registry of validators.
-In the initial deployment phases of Ethereum 2.0, the only mechanism to become a validator is to make a one-way ETH transaction to a deposit contract on Ethereum 1.0.
-Activation as a validator happens when Ethereum 1.0 deposit receipts are processed by the beacon chain, the activation balance is reached, and a queuing process is completed.
+In the initial deployment phases of proof-of-stake, the only mechanism to become a validator is to make a one-way ETH transaction to a deposit contract on the Ethereum proof-of-work chain.
+Activation as a validator happens when deposit receipts are processed by the beacon chain, the activation balance is reached, and a queuing process is completed.
 Exit is either voluntary or done forcibly as a penalty for misbehavior.
 The primary source of load on the beacon chain is "attestations".
-Attestations are simultaneously availability votes for a shard block (in a later Eth2 upgrade) and proof-of-stake votes for a beacon block (Phase 0).
+Attestations are simultaneously availability votes for a shard block (in a later upgrade) and proof-of-stake votes for a beacon block (Phase 0).

 ## Notation